zou-Justin/APCSFinalProject/README.md

 Justin 6/3/21
 I worked on displaying dead pieces on the side of the board, updated the UML, and tested the game.

+Adam 6/5/21:
+I closed a loophole in checkmate where it sometimes wouldn't be triggered.
+I cleaned up displaying dead pieces for white.
+I added stalemate to the game.